When You Tell Me That You Love Me: Westlife version

 "When You Tell Me That You Love Me" is the second single released from Westlife's sixth studio album, Face to Face (2005).
 It features vocals from original artist Diana Ross.
 The single peaked at No. 2 on the UK Singles Chart, just losing out on the top spot by a mere 171 copies.
 The song was the 39th best selling single of 2005 in the UK.
 It debuted with 40,708 combined physical and download sales in the UK alone.
 The single reached 120 000 copies sold in UK so far.
 This single marked its fourteenth year since the original Diana Ross version was released and peaked at No. 2, the same chart position in the UK Singles Chart in 1991.

 It missed becoming the Christmas Single for 2005 by just 170 units, as had happened to the original.
 It also peaked at No. 2 in Ireland and Scotland.
 It is the band's nineteenth best selling single in paid-for sales category and in best selling single combined sales category in the United Kingdom as of January 2019.

 Music video

 The video features Westlife and Ross singing on a stage together.
 The members of Westlife are wearing dark suits whilst Ross wears a long white dress and later in the video, a gold dress.
-New excerpts from the music video with Ross, that didn't make the cut on the official video, was used on television performances by the band of the song for the premiere promotional release week of it as a single.
+New excerpts from the music video with Ross, that didn't make the cut on the official video, were used on television performances by the band of the song for the premiere promotional release week of it as a single.